Francesiyamu/Blog-Preview-Card/README.md

 ## Acknowledgments

-I would like to thank Mr. Kelvin for taking the time to review my projects and providing honest feedback on areas where I can improve.
+I would like to thank [Kelvin-Ben](https://github.com/Kelvin-Ben) for taking the time to review my projects and providing honest feedback on areas where I can improve.